 Enrollment in each program is limited and competitive.
 The admissions committee of each program, composed of program faculty and administration, evaluates the qualifications of each applicant and makes the final selections for admission.

-Successful completion of a minimum of 50 semester hours at an accredited college or university (60 hours preferred).
-The required semester hours must include the following:
+26 semester hours at an accredited college or university, which must include the following:

 A maximum of 6 College Level Examination Program (CLEP) or Advanced Placement (AP) semester

 hours will be accepted for transfer.
 CLEP semester hours in math and science will not be accepted & no